MIRI MRS Dedicated Sky Observations

 Experience with on-sky data obtained during commissioning and early Cycle 1 observations has indicated that it is also possible to achieve somewhat better performance using a hybrid approach to the dedicated background data (see Pontopiddan et al. 2022).
 Rather than directly subtracting the individual pixels of the background observations from the science data, in some cases it is possible to compute a running detector column-based mean across the background observations in order to measure the temporal detector pattern noise and subtract these mean values from the corresponding columns in the science data.
 This significantly improves the SNR of such a correction, but does not address any other kinds of coherent pattern artifacts.
 Similarly, an updated bad/hot pixel mask can easily be constructed from dedicated background observations and applied to the science data.
 Neither of these techniques is currently implemented in the JWST pipeline, although there are ongoing efforts studying the relative performance of these and other calibration approaches.

 We note that all of these background subtraction methods are complicated by the presence of large-scale cosmic ray "showers."
 These cosmic ray events are highly variable and their detailed origin is unknown; some science programs are completely unaffected while in other programs these showers cover tens to hundreds of pixels on the detector and can persist over multiple integrations.
 These artifacts can manifest as coherent pattern noise in composite data cubes since they cover entire slices for a large range of wavelengths, adding noise to model-based backgrounds and at times rendering pixel-based backgrounds impractical.
-While these artifacts are at present largely uncorrected by the JWST pipeline, investigations into how to mitigate their impact are underway.
+While these artifacts are, at present, corrected by default in the JWST pipeline from build 10.1 onwards for some MIRI modes, corrections are on a best efforts basis, and artifacts may remain in some data.
+Investigations into how to mitigate their impact are underway.

 What does this mean for my science program?

 The best approach to background subtraction can vary substantially between different science programs and under different observing conditions.
-Best practice recommendations may also continue to evolve as calibration efforts continue throughout Cycle 1.
+Best practice recommendations may also continue to evolve as calibration efforts continue.
 At the present time, recommended approaches to background subtraction can be summarized as follows:

 • Isolated point source observations do not need to take a dedicated background and should use the point source-optimized dither patterns.
 The pipeline will estimate a background spectrum from an annular region surrounding the nominal point source location and subtract this background when performing 1-D spectral extraction on the composite data cube.